idrees95/Project-Sensors/README.md

 You can use any common browser(not internet Explorer).
 ###### Terminal
 A terminal is also needed.
 You can use e.g cygwin or powershell.
+###### NodeJS
+Node Js must be installed on your system, follow the link to install for desired operating system.
+[Node](https://nodejs.org/en/download/)
 ###### Npm & Node.js
-Project Microbit is built with npm and Node.js, type `npm install` to get all the used dependencies in this project.
+Project Microbit is built with npm, navigate to project to project folder in the terminal and type `npm install` to get all the used dependencies in this project.
 ###### Python and PIP
 The script is in python so python must be installed on your system.
-Pip is also used and the dependencies choosen are Serial, pytz and MYSQL-connector.
+Pip is also used and the dependencies choosen are Serial, pytz and MYSQL-connector.<br>
-`pip install pyserial`
+`pip install pyserial`<br>
-`pip install mysql-connector`
+`pip install mysql-connector`<br>
-`pip install pytz`
+`pip install pytz`<br>
 ###### MySql
-Database is created with Mysql.
+Database is created with Mysql and you must have MYSQL installed on your system.
+You can install MYSQL with the help of this link depending on your operating system [MYSQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)

 ## Guide for running the program

 ###### Step1: Setup the database
 Setup the database with setup.sql and after ddl.sql.
 First navigate to projectfolder/sql then run the following commands in the terminal.
   * First run this command to create database sensors.<br>
- `mysql -uroot -p < setup.sql`
+ `mysql -uroot -p < setup.sql`<br> and entering root password that you have chosen during MYSQL installation.
   * Run this command to create tables.<br>
  `mysql -uroot -p sensors < ddl.sql`
 ###### Step2: Transfer code to sensors